 Ashley Barron was a student at Dancer’s Studio for eighteen years and chose to attend Slippery Rock University to further her dance education.
 Although her time at SRU was spent focusing on modern and ballet, she has trained in many different styles of dance.
 Ashley studied the traditional Indian dance form, Bharatnatyam, at Slippery Rock and was exposed to traditional Italian folk dance on a trip to Italy.
 During her time at SRU, Ashley served as a representative for her class and as a liaison between dance students and the department faculty through her position on the Dance Advisory Board.
 She had the opportunity to perform student choreographed works and choreograph her own works through SRU Dance Theatre.
 Two of her choreographed works were chosen to perform in the Department of

 Dance Fall Concert in 2018.
 During her junior year at SRU, Ashley was part of Rock Dance Company.
 Through this company, she had the opportunity to perform with other dance majors at nursing homes, child care centers, and elementary schools.
 During her senior year, she researched the benefits of dance movement therapy on patients with depression and was accepted to present this research at both the National Conference on Undergraduate Research and the Slippery Rock Student Research Symposium.
-Ashley is YPAD (Youth Protection Advocates in Dance) certified and is working towards an RWID (Rhythm Works Integrative Dance) certification.
-Ashley will graduate in May of 2020 with a Bachelor of Arts in Dance and a Bachelor of Science in Public Health.
+Ashley is YPAD (Youth Protection Advocates in Dance) certified and is a certified teacher through RWID (Rhythm Works Integrative Dance).
+Ashley graduated in May of 2020 with a Bachelor of Arts in Dance and a Bachelor of Science in Public Health.
 Promoting creativity, collaboration, exploration, and risk-taking in the classroom are very important to Ashley, as well as providing her students with proper health and wellness education to keep them safe both on and off the stage.

 Abbey Barron began dancing at the age of three at Dancer's Studio.
 She is trained in Ballet, Pointe, Tap, Jazz, Lyrical, Contemporary, Modern, Acro and Musical Theatre.
 Abbey has attended many intensives all over the United States.
 She has assisted many teachers/choreographers throughout the last few years.
 She is a teen leader for Wingman for Dance.
 Abbey is proud to be an ambassador for the only YPAD competition in the world guiDANCE experience.
-She has went through the YPAD training for teens.
-In addition to being an ambassador Abbey will be working for guiDANCE experience at their merchandice booth.
+She has went through the YPAD training for teens and has completed the YPAD training for teachers.
+In addition to being an ambassador Abbey will be working for guiDANCE experience at their merchandice booth and backstage.
 Over the past few years some of Abbeys accomplishments include

 being Dance Masters of PA Petite Miss Dance and Teen Miss Dance, placing in the top 10 at Dance Masters of America title competition, she has been seen on Lifetime tv, chosen to represent Dancers Against Cancer in their 2019 calendar and recipient of many scholarships, Abbey is co-teaching three acro classes this year and will be choreographing for each of them.
-She will be traveling to Mississippi with Kelly to Acrobatics Arts as a demonstrator.
+She be traveled to Mississippi with Kelly to Acrobatics Arts as a demonstrator.
+Recently, she became a RWID certified teacher assistant.
 Abbey loves working with kids and is excited for the year of fun and learning.

 Sarah Hubauer graduated from Clarion-Limestone in 2016 and The Young Americans College of Performing Arts in 2018!
 She traveled through 6 different countries spending extensive time through the U.S., Germany and Japan teaching the performing arts through workshops and summer camps with The Young Americans since 2016.
 With this group she taught classes in acting, choral, and performance skills as well as privately taught vocal, acting, improv dance, and instrumental solos, often without a translator present when in foreign countries.
 In this group Sarah worked with refugees, juvenile detention centers, homeless shelters, thousands of people of all ages who speak little to no-english, at risk kids from inner-city schools, small town kids, and many more of all different backgrounds.
 While at The Young Americans College she worked with talented